theo-code33/airtable-connect/README.md

 This package is used to configure the Airtable integration for your project.

 ## New Features!
-In this version, you can now use Airtable-connect package in your Vite App.
-However, you can't use it in your nodeJS app.
-The feature will be added in a next version.
-You can also find some help of using this package in VSCode when you hover methods.
+In this version, you can now use readByID function to get a record by ID.
+I work on a new version to add more features.
+If you have any suggestions, please contact me.

 ## Getting Started